 I start to retrace my footsteps, tiring of the rain, and he's there again.
 I see the peregrine glide into the tree, and turn to watch me.
 He hops along sideways, then stiffens.
 I seek a tree to break up my shape and watch, and wait.

 He rises, and heads straight for the flood waters, climbing slowly, sending up great clouds of waders and ducks, before circling higher into the slate-grey sky and disappearing.
 After I while I turn back to glass his tree and he's there; as if he'd run the ducks just for fun.
-I left him sat there, fluffed up against the rain
+I left him sat there, fluffed up against the rainy..

 No comments: